 The first thing we almost instantly adored about the product was its design and aesthetic, especially in the color white, which is why it was able to make its way into this article.
 The beautiful tempered glass and the solid steel work beautifully with the white color of the case and add to any RGB lighting you want to employ.
 But don’t just think that it all looks as if the performance, cooling, and capabilities that this case can output are enough to give any other case a run for its money, booking its seat on the Water Cooling Cases list easily.

 What we Disliked:

 Speaking of money, the Corsair iCUE 5000T RGB does not provide a lot of value for the cost you get, and this is a point that many users raise when talking about the case.
 The issue is elevated further when you find out there are no mounts for the pumps and reservoirs, leading to slight issues in water cooling systems.

 Corsair put a lot of effort when it came to the Corsair iCUE 5000T RGB and created a beautifully designed PC case that excels in providing good performance but also aids you in setting up a water cooling system exactly as you want it.

-The Corsair iCUE 5000T RGB is the perfect PC case for those who want aesthetics and the chance to take advantage of all your high-end products.
-Still, more often than not, you will probably want to consider this product if you are crazy for RGB lighting and looking for the Best Water Cooling Case that supports it.
+The Corsair iCUE 5000T RGB is the Best White PC Case For Water Cooling for those who want aesthetics and the chance to take advantage of all your high-end products.
+Still, more often than not, you will probably want to consider this product if you are crazy about RGB lighting and looking for a Water Cooling Case that supports it.